 Roy Harrod introduced a concept known as the warranted growth rate.

 - This is the growth rate at which all saving is absorbed into investment. (e.g. £80bn of saving = £80bn of investment.

-- Let us assume, the saving rate is 10%. the Capital output ratio is 4.
-In other words, £10bn of investment increases output by £2.5bn
+- Let us assume, the saving rate is 10% and the capital-output ratio is 4.
+In other words, £10bn of investment increases output by £2.5bn.

 - In this case, the economy’s warranted growth rate is 2.5 percent (ten divided by four).